kamranayub/kamranayub.github.io/source/_posts/2016-02-20-azure-key-vault.markdown

 1. This **is not** the same certificate you generated for Azure AD and Key Vault.
 This is a separate RSA certificate for use with configuration encryption.
 You must *also* upload the PFX for this to Azure.
 1. You will need to install the PKCS12ProtectedConfigurationProvider.dll to the GAC before running the `aspnet_regiis` command.
 Just run `gacutil -i PKCS12ProtectedConfigurationProvider.dll` beforehand.
-2. You will need to reference your custom compiled DLL instead of the one in the guide (make sure to grab your new public key token).
+2. You will need to reference the custom compiled DLL instead of the one in the guide
-3. Despite this StackOverflow answer, you **can** use encryption with configuration files using the PKCS12 provider.
-4. If you are using IIS, you will probably need to run your app pool under your identity (see `Azure` section in my [config repository](https://github.com/kamranayub/PKCS12ProtectedConfigurationProvider))
+3. I found [this StackOverflow question](http://stackoverflow.com/questions/17189441/web-config-encryption-for-web-sites) but there was no answer.
+Now there is.

 # So where are we at?

 If you followed all the guides I linked to and followed the notes, you should have the following:

-1. An Azure Key Vault set up
+1. An Azure Key Vault set up with a secret to test with
 2. A certificate that authenticates against Azure AD
 3. A certificate that can encrypt/decrypt your web.config
 4. Both certificates uploaded to Azure through the portal

 Phew!
 With all this in place, here's what this gets you:

-1. Encryption keys are not known, therefore cannot be discovered unless by some Act of God (practically)
+1. Encryption keys are not known, therefore the **most** an attacker could do if they compromised the application is to decrypt every user through Key Vault which is an audited system and slows them down
 2. Your production secrets are not stored anywhere in your application or source control, local secrets and connection strings are encrypted
-3. No tokens are used to access Key Vault, instead a signed certificate is used
+3. No cleartext tokens are used to access Key Vault, instead a signed certificate is used

+# Some implementation code

+The article above for getting started with a web app is a good place to start but I did a few things to make it easy to test and work with locally.

+1. I created an `ISecretsProvider` interface with two implementations: a config provider and a Key Vault provider.
+This also lets me mock for testability.
+2. When I bind the `ISecretsProvider` for dependency injection, I inspect the current environment and use the appropriate provider (config locally, key vault otherwise)

+Some other thoughts of what you might want to do:

+- Add some logging/telemetry around calls to key vault, such as [App Insights' track dependency](https://azure.microsoft.com/en-us/documentation/articles/app-insights-api-custom-events-metrics/#track-dependency)
+- When the Key Vault client supports returning `SecureStrings`, you could use that to protect secrets in memory
+- Rotate encryption keys every so often (store the version of the key used on the entities), though this might be pricey for HSM keys

 # Troubleshooting